Frequently Asked Questions regarding Resident Life in the TCV Surgery Lab

 A. All Residents are expected to submit and present their research at local, regional or national conferences.
 These presentations are either in oral or poster form.
 Residents usually attend 1-3 conferences per year.
 Visit our Research Conferences page for more info.

 A. Research residents are 100% lab research (i.e. no clinical responsibilities) during their tenure in the lab.
 Daily lab hours generally range from 8.00am - 5pm.
 However, the hours are quite flexible, as long as progress is made.
 The schedule also depends on the specific animal model used in the lab.
 Preparation time and experimental time varies, but usually do not go beyond a reasonable length.

 Q. What other responsibilities are

-there for the Residents in the TCV Lab?
+there for the Residents during research training?

 A. Another part of the lab experience is the teaching responsibilities that Residents partake in.
 This includes, but is not limited to, anatomy lab demonstratorship, suture workshop, tissue handling classes, didactic medical student teaching sessions, etc. In addition to this, it is the Research Resident's responsibility to administer prospective residency, lab and fellowship applicants.
 Residents are also responsible for hosting visiting professors which includes organizing formal presentations of our research.

 Q. How many, and what kinds of

 A. We have a wide variety of people in the lab at any given time.
 The attending surgeons (Drs.
 Kron, Kern, Ailawadi, and Lau) are very supportive and are available each day for discussions.
 Victor Laubach, PhD, Professor, is present daily in the lab to guide the Residents in the design and execution of research studies.
 Other personnel in the lab include Postdocs and students as well as laboratory technicians and staff who also assist with Resident research and training.
 A typical day will have about 10 people.

 for Residents doing research?